yasmeenbsharat/todolist/README.md

 ### Update task
 The user can update the task by clicking on the blue pen icon located at each task.
-The task is also modified when you click on the box so that it is marked as completed.
+The task is also modified when you click on the checkbox so that it is marked as completed.

 ### Deleting a Task